How to Start a Food Truck in West Virginia (2026)

 Do I need a commissary for my West Virginia food truck?

-What is the sales tax rate for food trucks in West Virginia?
+What is the sales tax rate on food truck sales in West Virginia?

 How much does a West Virginia food truck permit cost?